As a regular promoter of Haidt’s work, I have an opportunity and responsibility to speak out

 It is only the (really very easily understood) hatred of the oppressed out-group that bothers them.
 The powerful can spew all the contempt and hatred they want.
 But the powerless are going to get their knuckles rapped if they aren’t all as super-humanly loving as Martin Luther King Jr. (Haidt, unfortunately, does just this sort of hypocritical knuckle-rapping in the lecture.
 Thinking about it makes me want to throw up and run out of the house screaming.
 I hope you’re resilient enough to hear that and receive it non-reactively.)

-Now, I’m a huge fan of enemy love and embrace it as a powerful and transformative strategy, as well as a challenging moral imperative to receive as grace and walk in, as a clean movement of grace.
+Now I’m a huge fan of enemy love and embrace it as a powerful and transformative strategy, as well as a challenging moral imperative to receive as grace and walk in, as a clean movement of grace.
 All that I will note here is that Haidt is depriving himself of this power when he decides to lecture others on the splint of enemy love they lack (that’s their job to worry about), and fails to consider the profound absence of enemy love in the fragile, white supremacist students who he is identifying with here, and whose minds he is coddling.
 He’s not doing them any favors when he effectively says, “Yeah, the big meanies shouldn’t make you walk on eggshells by being so evil as to tell you your opinions are wrong and you’ve made a mistake.
 That’s hatred for sure!
 We’ll get them to stop saying that, the big meanies.
 Go to your Trump rallies, which aren’t a manifestation of enemy hatred at all.
 It was so nasty of those big nasty haters to say that’s the bigger problem here, and that your opinion might ever be factually wrong.
-We all know the most powerful promoters of hate in the world today are some college kids writing moderately clumsy essays on white supremacy.
+We all know the most powerful promoters of hate in the world today are some college kids writing moderately clumsy essays on white supremacy in their tiny circulation college papers.
+Now that’s media criticism!
 We’ll fix them baby.
 They need to learn to love.”

 Once again, the problem is precisely the partiality to power.
 That’s the plank in our collective Haidt-o-verse’s eye.

 Also notice that people who stand up for the wrong “opinions” of abusive systems, systems that are systematically wrong in both moral and factual senses, typically respond to the threat of corrective truth with confident and authoritative hypocritical accusations.
-As Haidt of all people should understand, these hypocritical accusations help build in-group solidarity for the dominant group, and establish the legitimate-feeling authority of its authoritarian figureheads as they loudly denounce their enemies.
+As Haidt of all people should understand, these hypocritical accusations help build in-group solidarity for the dominant group (binding them together), as they establish the legitimate-feeling authority of its authoritarian figureheads.
+This process, of course, corresponds precisely to the way the group is also blinded to the reality of their own hypocrisy.
 These accusations also often use purity language to insult and degrade the ‘filthy’ and ‘unworthy’ out-group members, as tainters of the Truth to which the powerful alone have access.
+The deep purity frame that Haidt has also mobilized in support of his coddled conservative reflects precisely these patterns.

 The unwarranted and unexamined opinions of the powerful are, of course, the unquestionable “Truth” in these propaganda systems.
-And any efforts to teach the powerful otherwise, however rigorous and careful and well-intended, are seen not as generously offering the gift of learning (which is what it is) but as an assault on their identity that would “assimilate” them to an impure body.
+And any efforts to teach the powerful otherwise, however rigorous and careful and well-intended, are seen not as generously offering the gift of learning, but as an assault on their identity that would “assimilate” them to an impure body.
+Disgusting!
 Haidt’s partiality to the powerful here has made him fall into this basic propaganda tactic, hook, line and sinker.
 It is easy to be fooled: it sounds so good.
 They’re on the side of truth!
 Well guess what, everyone claims to be on the side of truth.
-(You’d hear that, if you weren’t only really listening to one side.)
+(He’d hear that, if he weren’t only really listening to one side.)
 BUT:

 It is the reconcilers, the ones who take the planks out of their eyes, who end up on the side of truth in the end, because they’re the ones who know how to journey into truth by resiliently accepting correction and learning, instead of viewing it as a purity/authority/loyalty threat.